From Legacy to Lager: The Story of Boulder Junction Brewing Company

 Seeing the space "in action" at the grand opening was the ultimate reward.
 “Seeing the owners in their element, serving hundreds of happy customers, was incredibly rewarding.
 Watching people flow naturally through the space, gather at tables, lean on the bar, and raise their first glasses together — that’s when design becomes real,” explained Ryan.

 At the ribbon cutting, Ryan had the opportunity to stand outside the completed project as the line wrapped around the building.
 It felt as though the whole community came out to celebrate this new space.
 “It felt less like a business opening and more like a community event — a social hall, a place of celebration, a place people belong,” Ryan explained.
-This pours into their mission of being a home to ‘great brews and kindness'.
+This pours into their mission of being home to 'great brews and kindness'.

 Ian and Tracy’s gratitude and appreciation that ADCI was able to listen to their story and understand their vision is validating to our mission of Designing Experiences and Building Relationships.
 “Seeing that trust turn into a building that clearly brings them joy is incredibly meaningful,” stated Ryan.

-This relationship resulted in Ryan receiving his very own founders’ mug that is stamped with “The Architect” and is hanging on the wall for him to use at every visit, he called it, “A real honor and a reminder of the trust and collaboration behind this project.”
+This relationship resulted in Ryan receiving his very own founders’ mug that is stamped with “The Architect” and hanging on the wall for him to use at every visit, he called it, “A real honor and a reminder of the trust and collaboration behind this project.”

-It is our hope, that this new building will one day be as iconic as the original Blueberry Patch.
+It is our hope that this new building will one day be as iconic as the original Blueberry Patch.